python-cmd2/cmd2/docs/unfreefeatures.rst

 command
     Name of the command called

+args
+    The arguments to the command with output redirection or piping to shell commands removed

+command_and_args
+    A string of just the command and the arguments, with output redirection or piping to shell commands removed

+argv
+    A list of arguments a-la ``sys.argv``, including the command as ``argv[0]`` and the subsequent arguments as additional items in the list.
+    Quotes around arguments will be stripped as will any output redirection or piping portions of the command

 raw
     Full input exactly as typed.

 terminator
     Character used to end a multiline command

-command_and_args
-    A string of just the command and the arguments, with output redirection or piping to shell commands removed

 If ``Statement`` does not contain an attribute, querying for it will return ``None``.